joyent/conch-api/docs/modules/Conch::Route::Build.md

 (can be used more than once)
 - `ids_only=1` only return rack IDs, not full rack details

-- Requires system admin authorization or the read-only role on the build
+- Requires system admin authorization, or the read/write role on the build and the read-only role on a build that contains the rack
 - Controller/Action: ["get\_racks" in Conch::Controller::Build](../modules/Conch%3A%3AController%3A%3ABuild#get_racks)
 - Response: one of [response.json#/definitions/Racks](../json-schema/response.json#/definitions/Racks) or [response.json#/definitions/RackIds](../json-schema/response.json#/definitions/RackIds)

 ### `POST /build/:build_id_or_name/rack/:rack_id_or_name`

-- Requires system admin authorization, or the read/write role on the build and the read-write role on a workspace or build that contains the rack
+- Requires system admin authorization, or the read/write role on the build and the read-write role on a build that contains the rack
 - Controller/Action: ["add\_rack" in Conch::Controller::Build](../modules/Conch%3A%3AController%3A%3ABuild#add_rack)
 - Response: `204 No Content`